MicrosoftDocs/power-automate-docs/articles/api-connector-faq.md

 To release a connector publicly, we require that you either own the underlying service or present explicit rights to use the APIs.

 ###### Can I build a connector without REST APIs ?
-No. In order to build a Custom connector, you are required to support stable HTTP REST APIs for your service.
+No. In order to build a custom connector, you are required to support stable HTTP REST APIs for your service.

 ###### What are the supported authentication types ?
 We support the following standards of authentication: